Barrel: History

 An Egyptian wall-painting in the tomb of Hesy-Ra, dating to 2600 BC, shows a wooden tub used to measure wheat and constructed of staves bound together with wooden hoops.
 Another Egyptian tomb painting dating to 1900 BC shows a cooper and tubs made of staves in use at the grape harvest.
 Herodotus (c.
 484) allegedly reports the use of "palm-wood casks" in ancient Babylon, but some modern scholarship disputes this interpretation.

 In Europe, buckets and casks dating to 200 BC have been found preserved in the mud of lake villages.
 A lake village near Glastonbury dating to the late Iron Age has yielded one complete tub and a number of wooden staves.

 The Roman historian Pliny the Elder (died 79 AD) reported that cooperage in Europe originated with the Gauls in Alpine villages who stored their beverages in wooden casks bound with hoops.
 Pliny identified three different types of coopers: ordinary coopers, wine coopers and coopers who made large casks.
 Large casks contain more and bigger staves and are correspondingly more difficult to assemble.
 Roman coopers tended to be independent tradesmen, passing their skills on to their sons.
 The Greek geographer Strabo (c.
-64 BC) recorded that wooden pithoi (barrels or wine-jars) were lined with pitch to stop leakage and preserve the wine.
+64 BC) recorded that wooden pithoi (barrels) were lined with pitch to stop leakage and preserve the wine.

 Barrels were sometimes used for military purposes.
 Julius Caesar (100 to 44 BC) used catapults to hurl burning barrels of tar into besieged towns to start fires.
 The Romans also used empty barrels to make pontoon bridges to cross rivers.